Muzammel571/Tomato_Retail_Sales_Data-/README.md

 ****Project Over View****

-a)This project showcases my data analysis skills using a dataset sourced from Kaggle, focused on tomato sales and pricing trends in Nigeria.
+a)This project showcases my data analysis skills using a dataset sourced from Kaggle, focused on tomato retail sales and pricing trends in Nigeria.

 b)Writing SQL queries to address key analytical questions and uncover actionable insights.